-8.2.6 Labour Management Plan
+8.3.2 Labour Management Plan

 The contractor shall be prepared and get approval from PIU for the LMP which has camp layout as well.
-The LMP will adhere to Labour Management Procedure as well as the Camp layout plan, which has been approved for SFERP.
+The LMP will adhere to Labour Management Procedure, which have been approved for SFERP.
 These procedures have been developed to manage risks under the SFERP funded by World Bank.
 The LMP will sets out the project's approach consistent with national requirements as well as the objectives of the relevant World Bank's Environmental and Social Standards on Labor and Working Conditions (ESS2).

-8.2.7 Camp Management Plan
+8.3.3 Camp Management Plan